quantumke-org/QFF-Hackathon-Submissions/submissions/Heisenbergs-Debuggers/README.md

 Interpretation:
 * QBER < 5% → Channel is secure
 * 5–20% → Possibly noisy
-* >0% → Potential eavesdropping detected
+* QBER >0% → Potential eavesdropping detected

 3. Key Extraction & Rate
 Only non-check, correctly decoded rounds are kept as the raw key.